-The Fine Arts Club was formed for the purpose of giving students an outlet for creative expression in the fine arts.
-The mission of the club is to foster an appreciation of the fine arts not only at the college, but also in the community, specifically in the areas of theatre, art, creative writing, and music.
+The Creative Arts Society was formed for the purpose of giving students an outlet for creative expression in the fine arts.
+The mission of the organization is to foster an appreciation of the fine arts not only at the college, but also in the community, specifically in the areas of theatre, art, creative writing, and music.
 Membership is open to all currently enrolled students.